Where is Annapurna Circuit Trek?

 The downside of the Everest Base camp Trek is time and money.
 The trek starts from Namche Bazar but to reach there you must take a Flight from Kathmandu to Lukla and then another day and half to trek to Namche bazar.
 The thing is that it’s hard to get those flight tickets instantly, they must be booked even months before and it’s really expensive in general like $350+ US dollars and why not?
 It’s the most dangerous airport of the world.
 And why all these Hustle?
 To see the Everest Range and it worth it in every means.
 One can also trek EBC via jeep ride and trekking.

-Else you can also take the jeep from Kathmandu to Sallery and then trek to Namche bazar and that will take least 5/6 days to reach Namche bazar from Kathmandu by road which means you have to add 12 days to get there and return before you even start the trek.
-Usually the Everest basecamp Trek takes 7 to 10 days, so the entire trek can take up to 25 days if you are not taking the Flight from Kathmandu to Lukla.
+Else you can also take the jeep from Kathmandu to Sallery and then trek to Namche bazar and that will take least 4 days to reach Namche bazar from Kathmandu by road which means you have to add 8 days to get there and return before you even start the trek.
+Usually the Everest basecamp Trek takes 7 to 10 days.
+But the view of the Everest and with other 8K+ mountains will blow your minds away.
+You can not chose one or the other.
+If you have already visited one of them the other one is calling.

 Every season has its own beauty, and nothing can go wrong when it’s the beauty of the nature with mountains.
 Weather and Climate are unpredictable but generally there are two sweet season of a year in this trek such as March to May and October to December.